-Here the AV representative will leave you to settle into your new home, but remember they’re never more than a phone call away if needed!
+The orientation course for the Gap Year India program takes place at 3,000ft not far from Kalimpong.
+After the course we will take you by jeep to your village home.
+Here the AV representative will leave you to settle in, but remember they’re never more than a phone call away if needed!

 During the week you will have the chance to help at both the village night school and at a local primary or secondary government school, depending on where you have been placed.
 The schools can be up to a 45 minute walk away from your house and will be attended by children from your village, but also other villages nearby.
 You will be helping children with English reading, writing and speaking in classes ranging from as few as 10 up to 50.
 In the secondary school the largest class size is approximately 75.
 You can decide whether you want to run your own sessions or work with your volunteer partner.
 You may even decide you would prefer to run smaller sessions or on a one to one basis so you can really help those who are struggling.